Satyr09/playment_frontend_test/README.md

 - Run `npm install`
 - Run `npm run start`
-You would need a proper `.env` file for this purpose.(I am mailing the same to you)
+You would need a proper `.env` file for this purpose.(I am mailing the same to you) Please place it at the root directory.

+OR :

 For demo purposes I have also uploaded the `build/` folder.
 You can simply server `build/` from a static server to see the site running!